Stage 1 music lesson ideas

 - Read or chant Johnny Works With One Hammer and keep steady beat with right hand.
 Repeat with two hands, two hands and a foot, and both hands and both feet.

 - Introduce numbers as another way to count beats depending on the beats in the bar.
 Students replicate with clapping, claves or marching.

 - Show simple symbols to represent basic 4/4 time, for example hearts.
 Indicate that students will follow the beat by making a noise or movement when one of the symbols is pointed to.
 Use these symbols to demonstrate beat on board.
 In small groups students replicate with a different body part or percussion instrument.

 - Teacher claps a rhythm and students march in time to the beat.
 Change tempo regularly.

-- Play students a familiar simple song and taking turns in small groups, keep the beat e.g. half of the class sing familiar simple song and the other half keep beat then swap.
+- Play students a familiar simple song and taking turns in small groups, keep the beat.
+For example, half of the class sing a familiar simple song and the other half keep beat, then swap.

 Biddabah Public School as part of MyPL RG02217 Introduction to music within the K-6 Creative Arts Syllabus